lhindman/github-tools/README.md

 ```
 for each student_repo in github_organization:
     if student_repo created within the past 24 hours:
-        for each account on repo collaborators list:
+        for each account on student_repo.collaborators_list:
             if account.status is 'pending':
                 remove_from_collaborators_list(account)
                 add_to_collaborators_list(account,'write_access')